natcross/developer-portal/libraries.rst

      */
     public function pushData($tableName, $data, $url = self::API_BASE) { ... }

-For more information, you can see the `documentation for Httpful <http://phphttpclient.com/>`_ or `view the library source on Github <https://github.com/RJMetrics/RJMetrics-php>`_.
+For more information, you can see the `documentation for Httpful <http://phphttpclient.com/>`_ or `view the source on Github <https://github.com/RJMetrics/RJMetrics-php>`_.